Invasive plants (weeds) and animal education

 - give students the opportunity to participate in the real-life application of biological sciences and geographical skills

 - give students the skills and knowledge to make informed decisions as future land managers

-- build the capacity of the wider community to deal with weed and pest animal issues as students learn and influence their families
+- build the capacity of the wider community to deal with invasive plant and animal issues as students learn and influence their families

 - open students' eyes to the wide range of careers in environmental and pest management.